DTU-PAS/parabolic-position-encoding/README.md

-# Where to Attend: A Principled Vision-Centric Position Encoding with Parabolas
+# Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General

 ![Introduction figure.](static/intro.png)

-This is the official repository for the paper: [**Where to Attend: A Principled Vision-Centric Position Encoding with Parabolas**](https://arxiv.org/abs/2602.01418).
+This is the official repository for the paper: [**Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General**](https://arxiv.org/abs/2602.01418).

 See *pape/nn/positions/{pape,pape_ri}.py* if you are mainly interested in the code for PaPE and PaPE-RI.
 The rest of the code is related to the experiments in the paper.